mslusarz/csv-nix-tools/doc/csv-head.1.md

 # NAME #

-csv-head - print on the standard output the beginning of CSV file from standard input
+csv-head - print on the standard output the beginning of a CSV file from standard input

 # SYNOPSIS #